 If you're looking for optical zoom or an ultra-wide lens on the Motorola Razr, you won't find it.
 You get only a single rear shooter at 16 megapixels.
 The camera does have some solid features, such as Night mode for capturing shots in low light.
 But you simply won't have the shooting versatility that you would with the Pixel 4, Galaxy Note 10, Galaxy Fold or iPhone 11 Pro.

 The new Motorola Razr is a luxury fashion statement, for sure, and its ultra-premium price is proof positive of that.
-But it also represents a fresh take on the foldable phone that other companies are sure to emulate.
-Samsung has already shown off a concept clamshell foldable of its own.
+But it also represents a fresh take on the foldable phone that other companies are sure to emulate, especially if leaks about Samsung's upcoming Galaxy Z Flip prove accurate.

 Motorola deserves credit for focusing on durability and ease of use, but time will tell if consumers will be willing to fork over $1,500 to be part of the next big trend in foldables.